 How else can asset division be handled in divorce?
 In our next installment, we’ll see how Jason and Melissa handle their property division as part of the mediation process.
 Then we’ll come back to Sharon and Robert and see what the MESP recommends for child support and alimony in their case.

 Do you have concerns about child custody, asset division, or the findings of the Matrimonial Early Settlement Panel?
 We can help.
-To discuss your divorce issues, please contact us for a free attorney consultation.
+To discuss your divorce issues, please contact us for an initial attorney consultation.